-Where to Catch Redfish and When
+Where and When to Catch Redfish

 The Redfish is a much sought-after game fish that is found in the Atlantic Ocean from Massachusetts to Florida, and in the Gulf of Mexico from Florida to Northern Mexico.
 With such a wide range, where to fish for Redfish really depends on what areas are offering the best action in each season.

-Further South into Florida and around into the Gulf states, the fishing only gets better as the Red fish season is extended year-round.
+Further south into Florida and around into the Gulf states, the fishing only gets better as the Redfish season is extended year-round.

 Florida is dotted with Redfish hotspots all along the Atlantic coast and the Indian River and St. Lucie River from Jacksonville to the 72 miles stretch that makes up the Space Coast (Titusville, Cocoa, Melbourne and Palm Bay) to the Treasure Coast (Sebastian Inlet, Vero Beach and Stuart) and further down to South Florida and the Upper Keys.